-The Sentencing Advisory Council is running free, online, interactive You be the Judge educational sessions for members of the Victorian community.
+The Sentencing Advisory Council runs free, online, interactive You be the Judge educational sessions for members of the Victorian community.

 About You be the Judge Sessions